shopware5/dbal-nested-set/README.md

 ### Create a tree

 You may want to create a normalized schema for nested set tables, this can be accomplished through the `NestedSetTableFactory`.
 It will create the base DDL for a tree with indexes.
-If you want to add a simple tree with a name column and an autoincrement id it will look like this:
+So if you want to add a simple tree with a name column and an autoincrement id it will look like this:

 ```php
 $tableFactory = NestedSetFactory::createTableFactory($connection, $config);